keithgg-carebit/submodule/README.md

 ## Installation

 If you are not already using jsdoc in your project(s) then go ahead and checkout the [github repository for jsdoc](https://github.com/jsdoc/jsdoc), otherwise continue with installing this plugin in a package that already has jsdoc installed and configured.
+This plugin is available from [npm](https://www.npmjs.com), to view there please see the [package page](https://www.npmjs.com/package/@13ms/submodule).

 ```bash
 # install the submodule plugin (recommended as a dev dependency)